 When a long-distance moving plan is in your future, get help from professionals with the relocation.
-Mid-West Moving & Storage is a Chicago-based moving company with a 35-year history of reliable service.
+Mid-West Moving & Storage is a Chicago-based moving company with years of reliable service since 1983.
 Count on our team to get your items safely to your next destination.
 Your belongings are carefully handled throughout the moving process.

 Mid-West Moving & Storage offers a free estimate to help you get started.
 Our moving specialists can also assist with several stages of the move, including planning.
 Once you’ve contracted with us, our team of experienced, professional movers take steps to protect all items during the move.
 Mid-West Moving & Storage offers an impressive track record of packing and unpacking in less than one day.
 In addition to packing services, the moving professionals at Mid-West Moving & Storage provide short- and long-term storage options.